A 15-year-old weighing 270 pounds, an 18-year-old weighing nearly 400 pounds; they are both fighting a war they can't win on their own―severe obesity.

-Weight-loss surgery is one of the only evidence-based, safe, and effective ways shown to help preteens and teens struggling with severe obesity.
+Weight-loss surgery has been shown to be safe and effective for pediatric patients who are experiencing obesity and its health consequences.
 The most common weight-loss surgery in the U.S.―the gastric sleeve and gastric bypass―help people lose about 30% of their bodyweight and keep it off.
 Unfortunately, it is widely underutilized by those who could benefit from it most.

 At its core, severe obesity in children is what the AAP calls an "epidemic within an epidemic."